jillmpla/linuxkernelproject/README.md

 - Current developer / development status can be written and read via the command-line / user-space, helping to keep track of what part of the kernel was last worked on, when it was last worked on, and who last worked on it.
 - <i>Can easily be repurposed to keep track of other information relevant while the Linux OS/kernel is running.</i>

+Please view powerpoint (Linux.pptx file) for further details on the project.

 <b>To Use on a Linux machine:</b>
 - download devstate.c and Makefile from folder "Code" in this GitHub
 - <b>sudo -s</b> - to stay in superuser mode